 Take a spin around a globe.
 Do you recognize all of the country names?
-Depending on when your globe was created, some of these country names might not even exist anymore.
-Ceylon, Mesopotamia, West Germany, Prussia, Yugoslavia, Zanzibar — all are no longer in existence.
+Depending on when your globe was created, some of these names might not even exist anymore.
+Ceylon, Mesopotamia, West Germany, Prussia, Yugoslavia, Zanzibar — none of these would appear on a modern map.

-What about the countries still around — can you pronounce all the names?
-Country names are often based on the native languages, and they don’t always translate easily to English.
-You might think a mispronunciation is no big deal, but it reflects a lot more.
+For the countries that are still around, can you pronounce all the names?
+Country names are often based on native languages, and they don't always translate easily to English.
+Even when the spelling of the name doesn't differ much, the pronunciation might be very different between languages.
+And correct pronunciation does matter.
 Think about your name.
-If you’re a "James," and someone constantly calls you "Jamie," even after numerous reminders, you might think they’re just being plain rude.
-When you learn a little bit about the language of a country and its proper name, you’re showing respect.
+If you're a "James," and someone constantly calls you "Jamie," even after numerous reminders, you might think they're being rude.
+When you learn a little bit about the language of a country and its proper name, you're showing respect.

 Here are five countries with names that are often mispronounced by English speakers.
-Once you learn them, you’ll feel a lot more comfortable talking about them in other contexts, and perhaps get to know some people from those countries.
-Maybe you’ll even be inspired to plan your next vacation.
+Once you learn about the correct pronunciations, it will be easier to pass along the knowledge.
+Maybe you'll even be inspired to plan your next vacation.

 Belarus